moccalotto/kaos/_brainstorms/ever-dungeon.md

 temporary bulwark against the outside.
 After that, a more permanent wall can be constructed.

+### The Hole
+§§§ The entrance to the dungeon. almost 400 meter deep cone shaped hole with extremely steep sides.
+On the bottom is a village where the tough guys hang out.
+Along the way down are various "holes" (entrences to the dungeon).
+In order to get down or up, one must use a series of elevators.
+In order to access certain entrences, one must take other elevators and/or do some climbing

+### The Village at the bottom of the hole
+§§§ Tough guys

 ### The Bedrock

 The bedrock on which the city stands is an extremely hard crystalline material.